devu/clear-score-test/README.md

 Build our circular score indicator - done
 It took me about 2h to fiddle around this.
 I've build a component with reusability in mind so the following task should be easy to do.
-But at this point I'm commiting it to see a first 'milestone' ;)
+But at this point I'm commiting it to mark this as a 'milestone' ;)

 ## The AC's

-Nope, because to be very accurate use data correctly, structure it all, etc... this is not a 2h task.
+Nope, because to be very accurate, use data correctly, structure it all, etc... this is not a 2h task.
+I did however build component with reusability in mind and utilised React life cycle methods to reset/restart sequence on demand.
+So that should be fairly eeasy.

 ### Stretch goal